The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
-          The AI Alliance evaluation hub seeks to define the <em>global</em> taxonomy of evaluations (from safety to performance to efficacy), a catalog available of implementations of them, and provide a reference stack of industry-standard tools to run the evaluations.
+          The AI Alliance Evaluation addresses two problems: 1) many AI application builders don't know what they should do to ensure trust and safety and 2) it should be as easy as possible add trust and safety capabilities to AI applications.
 Our projects:
           <ul>
             <li>
-              <strong>Taxonomy:</strong> <a href="https://the-ai-alliance.github.io/trust-safety-evals/taxonomy/taxonomy/">details</a>, <a href="https://github.com/orgs/The-AI-Alliance/projects/23/views/1?filterQuery=label%3Ataxonomy">current work</a>
+              <strong>Catalog of Evaluations:</strong> <a href="https://the-ai-alliance.github.io/trust-safety-evals/taxonomy/taxonomy/">details</a>, <a href="https://github.com/orgs/The-AI-Alliance/projects/23/views/1?filterQuery=label%3Ataxonomy">current work</a>
             </li>
             <li>
               <strong>Evaluation Implementations:</strong> <a href="https://the-ai-alliance.github.io/trust-safety-evals/evaluators/evaluators/">details</a>, <a href="https://github.com/orgs/The-AI-Alliance/projects/23/views/1?filterQuery=label%3Aevaluators">current work</a>